Should You Sell Your House To Pay Off Debt?

 - How much do you owe, and to who?
 Is there a way to restructure your debt repayments to avoid having to sell your biggest asset?
 For example, could your lender implement a lower interest rate, or authorise an Individual Voluntary Agreement?

 - How important is it for you to stay on the property ladder?
 For most people, their home is their biggest investment.
-If you sell your home, you may find yourself unable to buy another property in the future.
+If you sell your house to clear your debt, you may find yourself unable to buy another property in the future.
 How will this affect your long-term finances?
 Would you depend on the sale of your home to fund your retirement in later life?

 - How long will it take to sell?
 What is the property market like in your local area?
 Is your home in a sellable condition?
 While you may need to release equity quickly to pay off debt, selling a property is a time-consuming process and there’s no guarantee that your home will sell.

-If you need to release equity quickly to alleviate money troubles, it may be worth considering selling your property to a quick house sale company like Good Move.
+If you need to sell your house to get out of debt, it may be worth considering selling your property to a quick house sale company like Good Move.
 Good Move buy any house, regardless of its condition, for up to 85% of the market value.
 Sales can be completed in as little as ten days, and there are no seller fees or property chains.